 Consultation is available to students who might be concerned about their own or another's alcohol or drug use, or just interested in learning more about addiction.
 Evaluation is offered to those students who are concerned about their own alcohol and drug use.
 Evaluations are mandated when a student is hospitalized, put into protective custody, arrested, or engages in violence related to drug/alcohol use.

 Intervention is available to any student who is identified as having a problem with alcohol or drugs.
-Any student, staff or faculty person concerned about another's alcohol/drug use can request intervention support information from the Alcohol/Drug Specialist in the Counseling Center.
+Any student, staff or faculty person concerned about another's alcohol/drug use can request intervention support information.
 The referral program provides liaison with community alcohol and drug treatment programs and other University counseling, health and academic resources.

 General health education programs including alcohol and drug education are provided by our Health Education Office at 508.910.6965.

 Education programs for those found responsible for alcohol or drug violations are provided by the Office of Student Conduct and Dispute Resolution at 508.999.9153 or send an email.